 - (Week 15) players get older and their wages are updated.

-All teams take part here.
-The teams are split into different pots according to their NT ranking.
-Teams from 1-7 go to pot A, teams 8-14 to pot B and so on.
-Teams from Pot A will be drawn to each group as the first team, from B as the second, etc.
+All teams take part in the Qualifications.
+The NTs form different pots according to their NT ranking.
+Teams from 1-16 go to pot A, teams 17-32 to pot B, and so on.
+Teams from Pot A will occupy the first place, from B the second, etc. The groups play two rounds.
+Each group qualifies 2 teams to the Finals.
+The final standing in the group follows the following criteria:

 3. Goals scored